Overview of the scheme

 Financial incentives for saving energy

-When businesses invest in reducing their energy use, energy savings certificates are created by the voluntary scheme participants that have helped to implement those energy savings activities.
+When businesses invest in reducing their energy use, an Accredited Certificate Provider may be able to create energy savings certificates from each notional MWh of energy the project saves.
 Electricity retailers, who are mandatory scheme participants, then buy the energy savings certificates to meet their own legislated targets, as required by law.

 Energy savings certificates are the 'currency' of the scheme.
 The Energy Savings Scheme is not a rebate scheme.